 JCR strives to ensure a timely and fair review process for the benefit of all stakeholders.
 A timely review process is good for authors seeking to bring their findings to the field as quickly as possible.
 It is good for reviewers who are able to stay current with the manuscript and changes that occurred in each round.
 And it is very important for the journal to publish findings while they are their most novel and impactful.

-While exceptions may be made under rare circumstances based on the specific circumstances of the author team, authors requesting extension must email your request to the editorial office (not the editors) prior to the deadline for resubmission.
+Other exceptions may be made based on the specific circumstances of the author team.
+To request an extension, email the editorial office (not the EIC or handling editor) prior to the deadline for resubmission.

 While we strive to maintain continuity by assigning the same AE and reviewers to invited revisions even if the editor changes (generally due to an editor’s term ending), the likelihood of maintaining the same review team decreases as the time to resubmission increases.
-Authors requesting extension should take into consideration the strong likelihood that the review team will change.
+Authors requesting extension should take into consideration the stronger likelihood that the review team may change.

 When submitting an invited revision, you must also submit revision notes (unless otherwise indicated in the editor’s decision letter).